• Home

 EFF ECHO Programs Format

 Our ECHO programs are 1 hour and consist of two important components, a 15-minute didactic lecture with Q&A on a relevant topic delivered by a subject matter expert and fellow case discussions.
+Fellows, young investigators, and early career physicians are encouraged to share a case to receive feedback and treatment suggestions from their peers and program faculty.

 Participants must register for the iECHO platform and then complete an additional EFF registration form to participate.
 Those with incomplete registration forms will be removed from the EFF ECHO program.